Cookizz/AudioTrackMp3Player/README.md

 # AudioTrackMp3Player
-There's no need to copy the demo code, instead, I recommend you to read the instruction below to get better comprehension.
+There's no need to copy the demo code, instead, I recommend you to read the instruction below to get a better grasp.

 ## Steps